 and, since 1991, known as Nizhniy Studenyy, in the Mizhhirskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 In Yiddish, Nizhniy Studenyy was known as Studna.

 Other spellings/names for Nizhniy Studenyy are Nižné Studené and Nižné Studené.

-Nizhniy Studenyy is located about 14 miles NNW of Mizhhirya (Ökörmezõ).
+Nizhniy Studenyy is located about fourteen miles north-northwest of Mizhhirya (Ökörmező).